Sacrificial lamb

 A sacrificial lamb is a metaphorical reference to a person or animal sacrificed for the common good.
-The term is derived from the traditions of Abrahamic religion where a lamb is a highly valued possession.
+The term is derived from the traditions of the Abrahamic religions where a lamb is a highly valued possession.

 In politics

 In politics, a sacrificial lamb candidate is a candidate chosen to contest an election with little chance of victory.
 The political party thus appoints the person as a sort of "sacrifice" to the stronger opponent.

 In some cases, fielding a sacrificial lamb candidate can serve as an opportunity for the party to be more creative in choosing a candidate than would normally be considered acceptable in a closely contested race.
 Alan Keyes and Geraldine A. Ferraro are examples in American politics.
 In 1956, Adlai Stevenson was considered a sacrificial lamb candidate for president against Dwight Eisenhower.
 In 2004, Howard Mills was considered a sacrificial lamb candidate for the U.S. Senate from New York against Chuck Schumer.